bayoxx/A-B-Testing-for-Mobile-Games---Cookie-Cats/README.md

 **However, this is not sufficient enough to launch the features.
 Further analysis needs to be conducted on the evaluation metrics to guide our actions.**

-Hypothesis
+**Hypothesis**
 Null hypothesis (H0): The retention rate is the same for both groups (no difference).
-I.e H0 ​: p1​=p2​
+I.e H0 : p1​=p2​

-Alternative hypothesis (Ha​​): The retention rates are different between the two groups. i.e Ha​ : p1≠p2
+Alternative hypothesis (Ha​​): The retention rates are different between the two groups. i.e Ha: p1≠p2

-For my next step, I used Evan Millers’s Chi-Squared Test and the 2 Sample T-Test calculator to further carry out my analysis.
+For my next step, I used Evan Millers’s Chi-Squared Test and the 2 Sample T-Test calculator to carry out my A/B test.

 ### Test 1: Evan Millers’s Chi-Squared Test

-For my next step, I used Evan Millers’s Chi-Squared Test and the 2 Sample T-Test calculator to further carry out my analysis.

 **Evan Millers’s Chi-Squared Test**